-The fenders are a shiny plastic that look really nice.
+The fenders are a shiny plastic that looks really nice.
 But they do have a tendency to do a little buzzing when riding.
 An additional rack comes standard with the Elegant as well.

 The bell that comes with the Elegant is an aluminum alloy bell that is a little disappointing and not as nice as what comes on the Yukon.
 It is not very loud and kind of cheap.
 The owner of the bike I reviewed replaced it with another bell.

 Another nice touch is the chain guard that protects your dress or long pants from getting soiled by the chain but it does have a tendency to rattle.

 As with the Yukon, the Elegant comes with a nice solid kickstand.
 The screw setup is a little different than on the Yukon.
 I think this is better than on the Yukon and does not vibrate loose as easily.
 This is an area you might want to include in your daily check.
 See ABC Check List.